Additional Roles Team

 Frailty Team

-The Frailty Team will be working collaboratively within the community providing comprehensive personalised care to residents of care homes and nursing homes with an aspiration that this will develop into proving this service for residents still living at home.
+The Frailty Team will be working collaboratively within the community providing comprehensive personalised care to residents of care homes and nursing homes with an aspiration that this will develop into providing this service for residents still living at home.
 The aim of the service is to move away from traditional reactive models of care to a service providing proactive management plans for residents with complex care needs.

 The Frailty Team has been live since November 2021.